Frequently Asked Questions – Building Activity Management System

 Important changes to the building permit application process commenced on 1 July 2019.

 In 2016, the Victorian Government commenced a three-year building industry reforms program.
-As part of this program, amendments to the Building Act 1993 will commence on 1 July 2019 through the Building Amendment (Enforcement and Other Measures) Act 2017.
+As part of this program, amendments to the Building Act 1993 commenced on 1 July 2019 through the Building Amendment (Enforcement and Other Measures) Act 2017.

 - difficulties in determining whether all building permit levy due has been remitted to the Victorian Building Authority (VBA)

 - concerns that some building surveyors are retaining the building permit levy for working capital, contributing to shortfalls in total levy received by the VBA; and

 - delays in the provision of information required by the regulator due to the current monthly reporting system used by building surveyors.

 On 1 July 2019, provisions requiring building surveyors to remit the building permit levy on a monthly basis were repealed, removing some of the regulatory burden from the industry.
 However, building surveyors still need to provide the VBA with information relating to prescribed events every month.

 Where can I find more information on the legislative changes that commenced on 1 July 2019?

 Information on the Building Amendment (Enforcement and Other Measures) Act 2017 is available on the Victorian Legislation and Parliamentary Documents website.